 To help ease their hangover symptoms, some people turn to electrolyte-rich sports drinks or other products, or even intravenous (IV) treatments, in an effort to treat electrolyte imbalance caused by increased urination and fluid loss as a result of drinking.
 Research has not found a correlation between the extent of electrolyte disruptions and the severity of hangovers, or the impact of added electrolytes on hangover severity.
 In most people, the body will quickly restore electrolyte balance once the effects of alcohol subside.

-Ultimately, the only surefire remedy for a hangover is to avoid getting one by not drinking excessively.
+Ultimately, the only surefire remedy for a hangover is to avoid getting one by drinking in moderation or choosing not to drink.